metamx/rdi-client-java/index.md

 - PassthroughSerializer: Use for passing pre-serialized events as a byte array.
 This option may be used in cases where serialization is handled upstream.

 {% highlight java %}
-final RdiClient<byte[]> client = RdiClients.makeDefault(config, new PassthroughSerializer());
+final RdiClient<byte[]> client = RdiClients.usingPassthroughSerializer(config);
 {% endhighlight %}

 ## Compression

 The Metamarkets API currently only supports gzip compression.
 You may enable compression by setting the "contentEncoding" configuration parameter to "RdiClientConfig.ContentEncoding.GZIP" as shown below:
 {% highlight java %}
-client.contentEncoding(RdiClientConfig.ContentEncoding.GZIP)
+config.contentEncoding(RdiClientConfig.ContentEncoding.GZIP)
 {% endhighlight %}
 Otherwise it will default to "NONE".

 Because events will be compressed by the library, you should not compress them prior to calling the client.

 ## Scaling

+The client uses a connection pool to send data.
+You can configure the number of connections using the “maxConnectionCount” parameter in your RdiClientConfig.

 The client is thread-safe.
 For best performance, you should generally share a single instance across all threads.
-You can configure the number of connections using the "maxConnectionCount" parameter in your RdiClientConfig.

 ## Posting Data & Handling Responses